INAV T-tail Layout Fixed-wing Tuning Guide

 2. Launch posture:

-◦ Hold the aircraft under the wing; for flying wings, grip the wing directly to avoid injury
+- Hold the airplane firmly beneath the wing; for flying wings, grasp the wing to prevent injury.

 3. Throwing technique: